Rawalpindi conspiracy: Participants

 Eleven military officers and four civilians were involved in the conspiracy.
 The main person responsible for planning the coup was Maj.
 Gen. Akbar Khan, the chief of general staff of the Pakistani army.
 During the Kashmir War, Khan had led the Pakistani forces under the pseudonym of "General Tariq."
 He was based in the northern city of Rawalpindi, where the army headquarters were located, while the political capital of the state was in the southern city of Karachi at the time.
 The civilian conspirators included leading Pakistani poet Faiz Ahmed Faiz, who was notably active in left-wing politics and sympathetic to the Communist Party of Pakistan, and Sajjad Zaheer.
 Akbar Khan's wife, Naseem Shahnawaz Khan, was also believed to have motivated her husband to undertake this plot.

 On 23 February 1951, a secret meeting was held at General Akbar's home, attended by other communist officers and communist party members, including Marxist Sajjad Zaheer and communist Faiz.
 General Akbar assured Faiz and Zaheer that the communist party would be allowed to function as a legitimate political party like any other party and to take part in the elections.
-But, according to communist Zafar Poshni who maintained, in 2011, that "no agreement was reached, the plan was disapproved, the communists weren't ready to accept General's words and the participants dispersed without meeting again".
-However the next morning, the plot was foiled when one of the communist officer defected to the ISI revealing the motives behind the plot.
-When the news reached the Prime minister, orders for massive arrests were given to the Military Police by the Prime minister.
+But, according to communist Zafar Poshni, who maintained, in 2011, that "no agreement was reached, the plan was disapproved, the communists weren't ready to accept General's words and the participants dispersed without meeting again".
+However, the next morning, the plot was foiled when one of the communist officers defected to the ISI, revealing the motives behind the plot.
+When the news reached the prime minister, orders for massive arrests were given to the military police by the prime minister.
 Before the coup could be initiated, General Akbar among other communists were arrested, including Faiz.